PavithraVijaykumaar/Flight-Data-Analysis-ML/README.md

       from sklearn.metrics import confusion_matrix , plot_confusion_matrix
       from sklearn.metrics import accuracy_score,precision_score,recall_score

-- LabelEncoder for converting categorical labels into numerical format, commonly used for transforming target labels in machine learning tasks.
+- LabelEncoder for converting `categorical` labels into `numerical` format, commonly used for transforming target labels in machine learning tasks.
-- GaussianNB for implementing Gaussian Naive Bayes algorithm, a probabilistic classifier for classification tasks based on Bayes' theorem.
+- GaussianNB for implementing Gaussian Naive Bayes algorithm, a probabilistic classifier for classification tasks based on `Bayes' theorem`.
-- Train test split for splitting datasets into training and testing subsets, essential for evaluating machine learning models.
+- Train test split for `splitting` datasets into `training` and `testing` subsets, essential for `evaluating` machine learning models.
 - Confusion Matrix to compute a confusion matrix, showing the performance of a classification model by comparing predicted and true labels.
-- Plot confusion matrix for plotting a confusion matrix, offering a visual representation of model classification performance.
+- Plot confusion matrix for `plotting` a `confusion matrix`, offering a `visual representation of model classification performance`.
 - Accuracy Score for calculating the accuracy score, a metric that measures the ratio of correctly predicted samples to the total number of samples.
 - Precision score for calculating the precision score, a metric that measures the ability of the model to correctly predict positive samples.
 - Recall score for calculating the recall score, a metric that measures the ability of the model to correctly identify positive samples.